inkarkat/vim-IndentConsistencyCop/README.md

 - Add g:IndentConsistencyCop\_IgnorePatterns to completely ignore certain lines that match a pattern (and optionally have a certain syntax item name), implemented as a default g:IndentConsistencyCop\_line\_filters.
+- Emit "IndentConsistencyCop" User event after each cop command, so that customizations can react to the results.

 ##### 2.00    23-Dec-2017
 - Minor: Replace explicit regexp engine workaround with ingo/compat/regexp.vim.